commonpike/rsinject/vue/README.md

  - `speaker_selector` defines where to place the speaker button inside the zone
  - `skip_selectors` defines what elements to `rs_skip` inside the zone
  - `noaria_selectors` define where to remove aria-label inside the zone
  - `greedy` optional, false by default.
-When rsplayer has initialized a zone, it will not re-evaluate that zone even if there are changes on the page, to save CPU.
+When rsinject has initialized a zone, it will not re-evaluate that zone even if there are changes on the page, to save CPU.
 Set to true to always evaluate the contents of a zone, even if it has been evaluated before.

-#### Finetune RSPlayer.vue
+#### Finetune RSInject.vue

 It contains the (split) player and a help page.
 It also loads the global css for styling, oa,